Cannabidiol (CBD): The Omnipresent Cannabinoid

 Once it is extracted, it may be processed and ultimately converted to other products such as capsules or liquids, or purified to its crystalline form.

-Therapeutic benefits of cannabidiol.
+Therapeutic Benefits of CBD

 - Stress reduction

-- Reducing the physiological effects of anxiety such as tachycardia
+- Reducing the physiological effects of anxiety such as tachycardia (abnormally rapid heart rate)

 - Inducing sleep (in insomnia patients)